AlaskaAirlines/auro-input/docs/partials/api.md

 #### minLength <a name="minLength"></a>

-Use the `type="number"` in combination wit the `minlength` attribute to control the length of the number entered.
+Use the `type="number"` in combination with the `minlength` attribute to control the length of the number entered.

 <div class="exampleWrapper exampleWrapper--flex">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/minLength.html) -->